stephengeller/CV/README.md

 I am a graduate from [Makers Academy](http://www.makersacademy.com) - a 12-week intensive development bootcamp - and am currently employed at [Unruly](http://www.unruly.co) as a Software Developer specialising in shared infrastructure development.

-A graduate in Psychology from the University of Sheffield, I decided that I wanted to pursue a career in technology where I could be creative and engaged on a daily basis, and so I began investigating the world of software development.

-I love learning a diverse range of technologies both through my work and experimentation, and consistently endorse Agile methodologies and XP values to help me along the way.
+I love learning a diverse range of technologies both through my work and experimentation, and consistently endorse Agile methodologies and XP values to help me grow my skills.

 ## Projects